bhumika-the-coder/My-Portfolio/README.md

 Hi, I'm Bhumika, a BCA student and aspiring Full-Stack Developer.

-This is my personal portfolio where I showcase my skills, education, projects, and my journey as a developer.
+This is my personal portfolio where I showcase my skills, education and my projects.

 ### Built With